 Manages a stack of nodes.

-Runs the flow, drives navigation, exposes state.
+Runs the feature workflow, drives node transitions, exposes state.

 Node (state, events, outputs)